Are you considering converting your London attic into a bedroom, ensuite or workspace but not sure how much it will cost?

 “Homeowners in London are 5x more likely to extend their home than move”- a report published by insurer Hiscox has found, with loft conversions being one of the most popular choices.

-So it’s little wonder so many people are asking the question: how much is a loft conversion?
+So it’s little wonder so many people are asking the question: how much is a loft conversion in London?
 The answer: nowhere near what it costs to move.
 Take a look at our previous article which discusses the cost of moving here. (link to previous article)

-As a guide the the cost of a loft conversion will vary based on an number of factors;
+As a guide the the cost of a loft conversion in London will vary based on an number of factors;

 - The size of your attic and whether or not you’re extending the existing space with a dormer.